stair-lab/mac-fairness/README.md

 1. Load and save config snapshot to `bookkeeping/config_snapshot/{benchmark_subcategory}/{experiment_name}_{TIMESTAMP}.yaml`
 2. Load the snapshot (not scratch file) for execution
 3. Read questions from the specified JSONL file
-4. Initialize models once using vLLM (if using shared model backbone)
+4. Initialize models using vLLM async engines
 5. Run each question with the experiment-level agent configurations
 6. Save transcripts to `{MAC_FAIRNESS_EXPERIMENT_ROOT}/{benchmark_subcategory}/{experiment_name}/transcript/{uuid}.json`
 7. Append to `bookkeeping/index.jsonl` with metadata for each transcript